Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 Because of his previous work experience, he chose the personal finance niche (an extremely competitive one) and focused on helping people decide on the best credit cards, insurance, loans, etc.

-By providing stellar content that genuinely helped his visitors with their money problems, NerdWallet’s website traffic quickly grew.
+By providing high-quality content that genuinely helped his visitors with their money problems, NerdWallet’s website traffic quickly grew.

 Want another example?